cdapio/cdap/docs/developer-guide/source/operations.rst

 ================
 Now that you've seen how to operate a Continuuity Reactor, take a look at:

-- `Developer Examples <examples>`__,
+.. - `Developer Examples <examples>`__,
-  three different examples to run and experiment with;
+..   three different examples to run and experiment with;
-- `Continuuity Reactor Programming Guide <programming>`__,
+.. - `Continuuity Reactor Programming Guide <programming>`__,
-  an introduction to programming applications for the Continuuity Reactor;
+..   an introduction to programming applications for the Continuuity Reactor;
-- `Advanced Continuuity Reactor Features <advanced>`__,
+.. - `Advanced Continuuity Reactor Features <advanced>`__,
-  with details of the Flow, DataSet and Transaction systems; and
+..   with details of the Flow, DataSet and Transaction systems; and

-- `Continuuity Reactor HTTP REST API <rest>`__, a guide to programming Continuuity Reactor's HTTP interface;
+- `Continuuity Reactor HTTP REST API <rest>`__, a guide to programming Continuuity Reactor's HTTP interface.

-- `Introduction to Continuuity Reactor <intro>`__,
+.. - `Introduction to Continuuity Reactor <intro>`__,
-  an introduction to Big Data and the Continuuity Reactor.
+..   an introduction to Big Data and the Continuuity Reactor.